How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Can discuss concerns directly with doctor

-- Professional office environment
+- Professional clinic environment

 Cons:

-- Higher cost than online or NHS
+- Higher cost than online or public options

 - Requires travel to clinic location